Dr Arne Nieuwenhuys

 Current PhD students:

-- Corey Wadsley, Bsc(Hons) (project: response inhibition) - with Professor Winston Byblow
+- Corey Wadsley, Bsc(Hons) (project: multimodal investigations of response inhibition during selective stopping) - with Professor Winston Byblow and Dr. John Cirillo

 Current MSc students: